 Implantation bleeding in early pregnancy is generally only a light spotting of blood that appears when you wipe or that needs a light pad or panty liner.
 It may also look like a light flow of blood, but it is different from the typical flow of normal periods.
 Typical implantation bleeding in the early stages of pregnancy is pink- or brown-colored discharge.

 When does implantation bleeding happen?

 Implantation bleeding usually occurs 10 to 14 days after conception.
 It is an early symptom of pregnancy and generally happens when you are expecting your period.
 It can be easy to mistake light bleeding during early pregnancy for a regular period.

 During conception, a sperm fertilizes an egg to form an embryo.
 The embryo then travels through the uterine tubes and enters the uterine cavity.
 Once in the uterus, the embryo implants itself into the uterine wall.
 This implantation may break some blood vessels in the uterine wall and cause light bleeding in the early stages of pregnancy.
 This bleeding doesn’t result in any kind of problems for the fetus.

 Other possible causes of bleeding in early pregnancy

-- A complete miscarriage.
-According to estimates miscarriages occur in about 10-25% of all clinically recognized pregnancies.
-Apart from vaginal bleeding, other symptoms of miscarriage are cramping or pain in lower back or abdomen and passage of tissue or fluid from the vagina.
-You should visit your doctor if you suffer from these symptoms and you know about your pregnancy.
+- Complete miscarriage can also cause bleeding in early pregnancy.
+According to estimates, miscarriages occur in about 10 percent of all clinically recognized pregnancies.
+Apart from vaginal bleeding, other symptoms of miscarriage include cramping or pain in the lower back or abdomen and the passage of bloody tissue or fluid from the vagina.
+Visit a health care provider if you are pregnant and experience these symptoms.

 Can you take a pregnancy test during implantation bleeding?